Advances in Scriptwriting

-The course is run by Paul Sirett.
-Paul is an award-winning playwright and a freelance dramaturg.
-He was Soho Theatre’s Literary Manager, 1994-2001; the Royal Shakespeare Company’s Dramaturg, 2001-2005; Associate Dramaturg of the Ambassador’s Theatre Group from 2012-2018.
+The course is taught by Paul Sirett, an award-winning playwright and freelance dramaturg.
+Paul was Soho Theatre’s Literary Manager, 1994-2001; the Royal Shakespeare Company’s Dramaturg, 2001-2005; Associate Dramaturg of the Ambassador’s Theatre Group from 2012-2018.
 He currently works as a script consultant for Trafalgar Entertainment.

-- Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent, plus a copy of the script.
+- Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent (specifically requesting they be sent a copy of your next script), plus a copy of that script.

 - Applicants have to be 18+.
-However, there is no upper age limit on this course, therefore we encourage applications from everyone over 18.
+There is no upper age limit on this course.

 Who is this course suitable for?